serverless/serverless/docs/commands.md

 ##### sub-command `install`

-Download and installs an awsm in the `back/aws_modules` dir.
+Download and installs an awsm from github to the `back/aws_modules` dir.
 By default installs module dependencies (if any)

 ##### sub-command `update`